Single-use plastic cutlery terrorizes the planet for 1000 years before breaking down. How important are biodegradable utensils?

-This first 150-piece set of biodegradable corn utensils is from a brand called Greenworks.
+This guilt-free set of disposable and biodegradable corn utensils comes from Greenworks.

-Greenworks crafts their compostable utensils from a non-GMO corn-based polylactic acid (cPLA) material which is completely free of plastic and harmful chemicals.
+Greenworks crafts their compostable utensils from non-GMO corn-based polylactic acid (CPLA).

-At Greenworks, all of their eco-friendly silverware is certified for meeting American Society for Testing and Materials standard ASTM D6400.
+This eco-friendly disposable silverware is the real deal.
+FDA-approved and certified for meeting American Society for Testing and Materials standards.

 Disposable Bamboo Utensils

-This 100-piece set of bamboo disposable cutlery from Ibamboo includes 50 forks, 25 spoons, and 25 knives.
+This bamboo disposable cutlery set has 50 non-plastic forks, 25 spoons, and 25 knives.

-Yes!
-Bamboo compostable cutlery is naturally biodegradable so if you don’t have any composting facilities nearby, this might be your best option!
+Bamboo compostable cutlery degrades on its own.
+So if you don’t have any composting facilities nearby, this is a good option!

 Biodegradable Utensils from Avocado Pits

-Once either in a compost pile or in a landfill, these avocado seed utensils take about 240 days to biodegrade.
+And once in a compost pile or landfill, your avocado seed utensils degrade in about 240 days.

-Avoplast has a whole line of biodegradable tableware, all made from avocados! (see below)
+Avoplast has a whole line of biodegradable tableware made from avocados! (see below)

-Their line of avocado pit cutlery includes an assorted set, a fork set, spoon set, knife set, and straw set!
+Their avocado pit cutlery line includes an assorted set, a fork set, spoons, knives, and straws!